philipdelff/NMdata/README.md

 Nonmem can be tedious.
 This package provides useful tools for these trivial tasks so we can spend more time on the actual analysis.

+The best place to browse information about the package is [here](https://philipdelff.github.io/NMdata).
+All documentation is of course included in the package itself too.

 ## How to Install
 NMdata is aimed at CRAN release in near future.
 Meanwhile, installing from Github is easy:

 ```
 library(remotes)